swiftlang/swift-package-manager/Documentation/Usage.md

     jpeg_common_struct(err: nil, mem: nil, progress: nil, client_data: nil, is_decompressor: 0, global_state: 0)
     example$

-We have to specify path where the libjpeg is present using `-Xlinker` because there is no pkg-config file for it.
-We plan to provide solution to avoid passing the flag in commandline.
+We have to specify the path where the libjpeg is present using `-Xlinker` because there is no pkg-config file for it.
+We plan to provide a solution to avoid passing the flag in the command line.

 ### Packages That Provide Multiple Libraries